ND: 10 Years Later TV Tropes

 Blessed with Suck: Recklessness in her dhampir form causes her to lose herself, being overwhelmed by her vampiric blood, which is why Mary devised her necklace to seal such powers with the necessity to remove it in order to release them.

-Shipper on Deck: Gerard has taken it upon himself to play matchmaker for Donatello and Juni, but it looks like he's not the only one with their eye on the prize.
+Shipper on Deck: Almost everyone has taken it upon himself to play matchmaker for Jonathan and Juni, but it looks like he's not the only one with their eye on the prize.
 Nicoletta catches on real quick to the fact that her adopted son has got a big crush on Juni, and she slyly lends him a hand in scoring a date with her at school.
-And then there's Medea, giving Donatello a pep talk when he starts freaking out about not being worthy of Juni, especially after witnessing her vampire transformation.
+And then there's Medea, giving Jonathan a pep talk when he starts freaking out about not being worthy of Juni, especially after witnessing her vampire transformation.
 It seems everyone wants those two together.

 Power Limiter: Mary designed a necklace or headgear for Juni while she was pregnant to prevent her vampiric blood from emerging and causing her to lose herself.
 But taking off that jewellery would make her metamorphosis happen abruptly.